blacky990/NKN-Check-Nodes/README.md

 NodeCheck-v2.ps1
 Version 2 Changelog:

 Faster script.
-Now gets info -s just once
+Now gets info -s just once.

-Fixed when script found nodes with no connection and data was misplaced regarding to the ip Added Publickey Value in order to compare with Block Signer and see which node got the reward
+Fixed when script found nodes with no connection and data was misplaced regarding to the ip.

+Added Publickey Value in order to compare with Block Signer and see which node got the reward.

 Enjoy!